‘Each of us has the desire to explore. In some it’s dormant; in others, it bursts forth in a tangle of motivation’.

-Both Australia and New Zealand are well known for their multi-cultural atmosphere.
-Individuals from all over the world travel to settle and build a life in Australia.
+Australia is well known for their multi-cultural atmosphere.
+Individuals from all over the world travel to settle and build a life here.
 It is important to ensure you are happy and compatible with the culture of the country you intend to migrate to.
 Whilst it is important to ensure you maintain your heritage, traditions and beliefs, it is also essential that individuals assimilate to (for example) the Australian and New Zealand cultures as well.

-We all want to feel included in society and that we belong in our new country, and no other country produces that feeling better than Australia and New Zealand.
+We all want to feel included in society and that we belong in our new country, and no other country produces that feeling better than Australia.
 Assimilating makes life easier and fun, so let’s do it!

-The initial costs of living should be considered prior to travelling.
-You may not be able to find a job straight away or your company that is sponsoring you may not be paying all costs associated with your relocation.
-Perhaps make a list of your projected expenses such as rent or mortgage, plane tickets, purchasing a car, food, internet, mobile, child care etc etc. It is also imperative to ensure you accumulate your expenses in accordance with the current exchange rate!
+The initial costs of living should be considered prior to traveling.
+You may not be able to find a job straight away or the company that is sponsoring you may not be paying all costs associated with your relocation.
+Perhaps make a list of your projected expenses such as rent or mortgage, plane tickets, purchasing a car, food, internet, mobile, childcare etc. It is also imperative to ensure you accumulate your expenses in accordance with the current exchange rate!

 Children are affected by migration in different ways, therefore it is extremely important to prepare your children for the move.
 Depending upon their age and their affinity with their home country, this can vary from immense excitement to a reluctance to leave their home and social network behind.